WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 Whatever notation is used in this article is not representative of how the math is usually presented and if you study this further, or have already studied this subject, I may get terminology wrong and say things that don't mean what I think they do.
 Please do point out such mistakes in the comments, and I will update the article ASAP.
 Also note that I'm borrowing the type theory notation from Wikipedia.
 {{< /note-alert >}}

-Java 21 will release in a week or so, with support for record patterns in switch blocks and expressions.
+Java 21 will release on September 19, 2023, with support for record patterns in switch blocks and expressions.
 Such syntax is monumental (At least, in Java land) and marks the point where Java could be considered to properly support functional programming patterns in ways similar to Kotlin, Rust or C#.

 ## A brief history of recent Java versions.

 Java has evolved rapidly in the past 10 years (As of 2023).
-Java 8 was the last "slow" release, as all subsequent releases happened 6 months apart.

-Below is a table showing Java updates over the past decade, along with the major syntactic changes/additions made in each version (Most changes are omitted to stay on topic).
+Java 9 was the last "slow" release, as all subsequent releases happened 6 months apart.
+Below is a table showing Java updates over the past decade, along with the major syntactic changes/additions made in each version (Most changes are omitted to stay on topic). <br/>

 | Java Version | Release Date | Major Syntax Related Features                                                                                                                                                                                                                                                                                                        |
 | :----------- | :----------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |